Staff profile - Ly Tran

 In 2014 I was awarded a DECRA grant from the Australian Research Council.
 This project investigates the impact of international students, internationalisation, global workforce mobility and the demands of the 'Asian Century' upon the professional development needs and practices of staff.
 The research uses an interdisciplinary sociological framework which combines positioning theory and Bourdieu's theory of social field to examine teacher professional learning.

 Additionally, I have collaborated with researchers from Vietnam and China on various projects related to the higher education curriculum, graduate employability, internationalisation of higher education and EFL teaching and learning in Vietnam and China.
-One of the important outcomes of this ongoing collaborative work is our forthcoming book with Palgrave Macmillan entitled 'Higher education in Vietnam: Flexibility, mobility and practicality in the global knowledge economy'.
+One of the important outcomes of this ongoing collaborative work is our 2014 book published by Palgrave Macmillan entitled 'Higher education in Vietnam: Flexibility, mobility and practicality in the global knowledge economy'.

 Conferences and seminars